vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 LUT

-should perform jāgara ( keeping awake) in Visṇu worship under Amardaki tree; story of birth of Amardaka treo; HV
+should perform jāgara ( keeping awake) in Viṣṇu worship under Amardaki tree; story of birth of Amardaka treo; HV

 I. 1214-1222, Amalakyekulasi-On Phā. śu.
 11; worship of Hari at the root of